emipa606/MorePracticalTraits/README.md

 - gray -- These traits are neutral or negative.
-- green -- These traits have some gain effects and the strength is comparable to &quot;fast walker&quot;.
+- green -- These traits have some gain effects and the strength is comparable to "fast walker".
-- blue -- These traits have some good gain effects and the strength is comparable to &quot;hard worker&quot;.
+- blue -- These traits have some good gain effects and the strength is comparable to "hard worker".
 - violet -- These traits have some excellent gain effects so that they have a great advantage in a certain field.
-The strength is comparable to &quot;industrious&quot;.
+The strength is comparable to "industrious".
 - pink -- Moe traits.
 These traits have some unique social effects.
-The strength is comparable to &quot;hard worker&quot;.
+The strength is comparable to "hard worker".
-- light red -- The traits of &quot;Gaoshi&quot;.
+- light red -- The traits of "Gaoshi".
 These traits come from game videos made by an intriguing(irritating...)
 Chinese anchor.
-The strength is comparable to &quot;hard worker&quot;.
+The strength is comparable to "hard worker".
-- red -- The advanced traits of &quot;Gaoshi&quot;.
+- red -- The advanced traits of "Gaoshi".
 These traits come from game videos made by an intriguing(irritating...)
 Chinese anchor.
-The strength is comparable to &quot;industrious&quot;.
+The strength is comparable to "industrious".
 - golden -- Custom traits.
 These traits make your character unique.
-You almost only get the traits with &quot;EdB Prepare Carefully&quot;.
+You almost only get the traits with "EdB Prepare Carefully".